jr01/FeatureSwitches/README.md

 * Feature filter groups

-    A feature is on when the first filter group decides the feature should be on.
+    A feature is on when it is set to on and the first applied filter groups decides that the feature should indeed be on  (Logical OR).
-    A feature filter group has one or more feature filters.
-    Each filter group defines it's `OnValue` and `isOn`.
+    The feature's `OnValue` is taken from that filter group.

+    Feature filters can be applied to a feature filter group.

+    As an example we define a feature with 2 filter groups: group A and group B. Users in group A (John) should always get the feature.
+Users in group B (Jane) should get the feature from a certain launch date.

     ```C#
     public enum AB